m2osw/snaplogger/README.md

     the cppthread libraries (both use the `advgetopt` log feature.)

+# Examples

+There is an examples folder in the eventdispatcher project where I have simple daemon & client implementations showing how the snaplogger and advgetopt libraries are used in a more complete environment.

 # Reasons Behind Having Our Own Library

 We want to be in control of the capabilities of our logger and we want